DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.3.1 On-premise
     - Federated identity management can be hosted on-premise, and typically provides an organization with the most control
 - 5.3.2 Cloud
-    - Cloud-based apps used federated identify management (FIM) systems, which are a form of SSO
+    - Cloud-based apps used federated identify management (FIM) systems, which are a form of SSO.
+E.g Shibboleth is a federated identity solution designed to allow web-based SSO
     - Cloud-based federation typically uses a third-party service to hsare federated identities (e.g. training sites use federated SSO systems)
         - commonly matching the user's internal login ID with a federated identify
 - 5.3.3 Hybrid